awesomeeng/awesome-config/docs/Introducing.md

  - **[AwesomeCLI](https://github.com/awesomeeng/awesome-cli)** - Rapidly implement Command Line Interfaces (CLI) for your application.

-All AwesomeStack libraries and AwesomeStack itself is completely free and open source (MIT license), maintained by The Awesome Engineering Company, and has zero external dependencies.
-This means you can have confidence in your stack and not spend time worrying about licensing and code changing out from under your.
+All AwesomeStack libraries and AwesomeStack itself is completely free and open source (MIT license) and has zero external dependencies.
+This means you can have confidence in your stack and not spend time worrying about licensing and code changing out from under you.
+Additionally, AwesomeStack and all of is components are maintained by The Awesome Engineering Company ensuring you a single point of contact and responsibility and unified support for your entire application.

 You can learn more about AwesomeStack here: https://github.com/awesomeeng/awesome-stack